-In this section, we use the IPDL model to estimate the demand in the ready-toeat cereals market, which has been studied extensively (Nevo, 2000, 2001; Conlon et al., 2021; Michel et al., 2022).
-We have three main goals: (i) to show how the IPDL model works with a well-known dataset; (ii) to investigate the computational performances of the IPDL model when there are many markets or many products; (iii) to compare the IPDL model to the RCL model estimated using the methodology developed by BLP in terms of computational performance and goodness-of-fit.
+In this section, we use the IPDL model to estimate the demand in the ready-toeat cereals market, which has been studied extensively (Nevo, 2000, 2001; Backus et al., 2021; Michel et al., 2023).
+We have three main goals: (i) to show how the IPDL model works with a well-known dataset; (ii) to investigate the computational performance of the IPDL model when there are many markets or many products; (iii) to compare the computational performance and goodness-of-fit of the IPDL model and the RCL model estimated using the methodology developed by BLP.
 Details for this section are provided in Appendix D.